dpatru/serverSetup/samba.md

     sudo mkdir /media/sambafiles

-Prepare to mount the disk by adding the following line to your fstab.
+Prepare to mount the disk by adding the following line to your /etc/fstab file.
 (Replace the UUID in the example with yours that you found with the `sudo blkid` command:

 	UUID=1532e85b-0337-412d-9644-ef6ad282efdb /media/sambafiles vfat